Practical

 1050 Elsene

-The Vrije Universiteit Brussel invites you to a book reading and discussion with German award-winning writer Esther Dischereit as part of the new lecture series ‘Ties That Bind Us’.
+The Vrije Universiteit Brussel invites you to a reading and discussion with German award-winning writer Esther Dischereit as part of the new lecture series ‘Ties That Bind Us’.

 Award-winning German Jewish author Esther Dischereit will read from her new book Ein Haufen Dollarscheine/ A Bunch of Dollar Bills (publish date: 24 October 2024) and engage in a discussion about uncomfortable truths that linger in official sites of documentation, in family archives and in the memory of individuals that can be at odds with dominant narratives about the past.